-As noted in the new University of North Carolina strategic plan, the System is committed to increasing the number of high quality credentials awarded in STEM and K-12 education.
-System-level conversations with the Colleges of Education highlighted the institutions' commitment to reaching these goals.
+As noted in the new University of North Carolina Strategic Plan, the System is committed to increasing the number of high-quality credentials awarded in STEM and K-12 education and System-level conversations with the Colleges of Education highlighted the institutions' commitment to reaching these goals.
 System Office staff will continue to learn about STEM teacher preparation programs at our institutions, offer peer learning opportunities so that institutions can share best practices in the development of STEM educator pathways, and examine evidence-based research to improve current policies and programs to recruit and prepare STEM teachers.
-These efforts will ensure that UNC is at the forefront of this important and critical work.
+These efforts will ensure that the University of North Carolina is at the forefront of this important and critical work.